twoolf/DaiWareToken/blockchain/aws-iot-device-sdk-java/README.md

 exchange data with their shadows by just using getter and setter methods without having to serialize or deserialize any JSON documents.

-To get started, use the Maven repository or download the [latest JAR file][latest-jar].
+To REALLY REALLY get started, use the Maven repository or download the [latest JAR file][latest-jar].

 * [Overview](#overview)
 * [Install the SDK](#install-the-sdk)